The S-word "spread" enters the papal lexicon

 Last month Monti told a television interviewer that talk of bond spreads had filtered down from the power lunches of bankers and brokers all the way to his grandson's kindergarten.

-"The youngest of my daughter's three children was home and saw a news program on television and they were talking about the spread," Monti said.
+"The youngest of my daughter's three children was home and saw a news programme on television and they were talking about the spread," Monti said.
 "And he said 'Mamma, but I'm Spread'".

 It seems the word has become so much a part of the common lexicon that his schoolmates gave him the nickname "Spread".